-The JAMMA TestCard is a small card that is meant to allow you to test and troubleshoot a JAMMA cabinet.
+The JAMMA TestCard allows you to test and troubleshoot a JAMMA cabinet.
 Simply plug it into your JAMMA harness and you can start testing immediately.
 Other non-JAMMA cabinets can be tested by adding the appropriate cabinet adapter.
 The card can be powered from the cabinet power supply or the built-in 3V battery.

-This can come in handy in a number of circumstances, whether you’re building your own cabinet and want to test it long before it’s fully functional, or you want to test a cabinet in an unknown state before purchase, and don’t want to risk testing with and possibly damaging a real game.
+This can come in handy in a number of circumstances, whether you’re building your own cabinet and want to test it long before it’s fully functional, or you want to test a cabinet in an unknown state before purchase, and don’t want to risk testing with with and possibly damaging a real arcade game PCB.

 - Monitor Test